Luddenden In Bloom

 Plant Sales

-Throughout the year you can help support the village by buying from the Plant and Produce table on High Street.
+Throughout the year you can help support the village by buying from the Plant and Produce tables at the top of High Street and by the Electricity sub-station at the bottom of Halifax Lane.